Skip to main content

 Must-Try Dishes: Titanic roll, Lion King baked roll, Hamachi nigiri

-What makes it special: Approachable pricing and personable staff in a simple setting.
+What Makes it Special: Approachable pricing and personable staff in a simple setting.

-$ Walnut Creek
+$ Walnut Creek Breakfast

 Compact creperie turning out sweet and savory crêpes from morning through the afternoon.
 Fast ticket times and walk-up convenience fit pre-errand breakfasts downtown.